robcarver17/pysystemtrade/docs/userguide.md

 To remain organised it's good practice to save your configuration file and any python functions you need into a directory like `pysystemtrade/private/this_system_name/` (you'll need to create a couple of directories first).
 If you plan to contribute to github, just be careful to avoid adding 'private' to your commit ( [you may want to read this](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/) ).
 If you have novel data you're using for this system, you may also want to save it in the same directory.

 Then it's a case of creating the python function.
-Here is an extract from the futures_system
+Here is an extract from the [futuressystem for chapter 15](/systems/provided/futures_chapter15/basesystem.py)

 ```python
 ## We probably need these to get our data